-PBS Documentary on Native American Diets Now Airing
+PBS Documentary on Native American Diets

 Today, nearly one in four Native American families experience low food security, and on many reservations, residents lack local access to supermarkets or fresh fruits, vegetables and whole foods, due to their isolated locations.
 Lack of access to these foods fuels for Native Americans the highest rate of diabetes in the U.S. Because of this, a return to healthy, traditional diets and a renewed understanding of ancestral foods and practices in Native American communities is being embraced.